 The success of change is often determined by how it’s communicated.
 I don’t think people are naturally resistant to change, but if it is communicated as a non-inclusive process, I’ve found that people are more inclined to resist.
 Just as your sales process should involve discussion and interaction with your prospects, your CRM selection and implementation should involve feedback from your sales team.
 After all, if they’re the ones predominately using the CRM, it makes sense to see what they are looking for.
 Some of the features you thought would be great enablement tools for your team might not be a great fit.
 Or, more likely, a tool that you might overlook could turn out to be the most exciting aspect of a new CRM for your team.
 You need to engage and excite them with this change.

 By opening the lines of communication early in the process of switching platforms, you’ll also start to create a culture of innovation.
-You’ll see your sales team thinking about improvements that can be made within not only the new CRM, but also throughout your sales process.
+You’ll see your sales reps thinking about improvements that can be made within not only the new CRM but also throughout your sales process.
 And by involving your team, you’ll be able to cultivate and nurture the best ideas.

-The other residual benefit from this involvement is that by working together on the CRM, you’ll see more collaboration within your sales team in other aspects of their work, because they’ll see the benefits of doing so.
-This could mean that you’ll see more communication from a successful representative about how they’re able to get their leads to make a decision to purchase.
+The other residual benefit from this involvement is that by working together on the CRM, you’ll see more collaboration within your sales team in other aspects of their work because they’ll see the benefits of doing so.
+This could mean that you’ll see more communication from a successful representative about how they’re able to get their leads to decide to purchase.
 Or it could be another representative sharing the e-mail she sends to establish an initial connection with a new prospect.

 This communication will also empower your team to spearhead the new CRM implementation without your constant oversight and involvement.
-This is key, because it helps your team become more comfortable with the CRM and more likely to successfully adopt it.
+This is key because it helps your team become more comfortable with the CRM system and more likely to successfully adopt it.

 While communication is a great start to this transition, you will also want to make sure you plan on how to incorporate the new CRM into your sales playbook.
 Once you’ve selected your CRM and communicated with your team about how to use the platform, the next step is to make sure you’re taking advantage of the added value the new CRM will provide.

 Implementing a new CRM is the perfect time to evaluate all your processes.
-Make sure that you are maximizing the effectiveness of your team.
+Make sure that your change management process is maximizing the effectiveness of your team.
 As you plan to adapt these processes and update them for your new CRM, a few good questions to start asking are:

 - What can we automate within this new CRM?

-- How can we make sure we are able to access the right information at the right time?
+- How can we make sure we can access the right information at the right time?

 - How do we incorporate data entry into the new CRM?